353words/stocks/README.md

 71 }
 ```

 Listing 4 shows how to parse the data.
 On line 46 we create a new `csvutil.Decoder` and on line 50 we register `unmarshal` to handle `time.Time` fields.
 On line 52 we define the output value `table`.
 On line 53 we start iterating over the input, on line 54 we define `row` and on line 55 we decode the current line in the CSV into it.
-On line 57 we check for end of input and on line 61 we check for other errors.
+On line 57 we check for the end of input and on line 61 we check for other errors.
 On lines 65-67 we append the values from the current row to the respective columns.
 Finally on line 70 we return the parsed input.

 _Note: To test this code, I've downloaded a CSV file one and used `parseData` on the opened file.
 This make the development cycle faster and also reduces the chances you'll be banned from hitting the API too frequently._

-Once we have parse the data, we can get it from Yahoo! finance.
+Once we have parsed the data, we can get it from Yahoo! finance.

 **Listing 5: Building the URL**